TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Experimental Setup

-For the adversarial texture generation, we found that initializing the texture map with uniform RGB values of [0, 0, 0] yielded the best results.
-The optimization was performed using the Adam optimizer over 6 epochs on the 8000 unseen samples, with a batch size of 6 and an increased learning rate of 0.006.
 We set the IoU loss term weight to $\beta = 0.01$ and the smoothness regularization term weight to $\gamma = 0.1$ with a convolution kernel size of $k = 3$ for this configuration.
-The IoP threshold was set to $\tau_{iop} = 0.6$ and the IoU threshold to $\tau_{iou} = 0.45$.
-These settings were used as the default configuration in all subsequent experiments.
+The~IoP threshold was set to $\tau_{IoP} = 0.6$ and the IoU threshold to $\tau_{IoU} = 0.45$.
+These settings were used as the default configuration in all subsequent~experiments.

-In evaluations where we tested different setups or other hyperparameters, the remaining parameters (such as the learning rate, the initialization, and the loss weights) were kept consistent with the default configuration unless otherwise noted.
+In evaluations where we tested different setups or other hyperparameters, the~remaining parameters (such as the learning rate, the~initialization, and~the loss weights) were kept consistent with the default configuration unless otherwise~noted.